penguoir/ditchcarbon-react/readme.md

-## Auto calculator for scope 1 emissions using DitchCarbon API
+## Auto calculator for scope 1 and 2 emissions using DitchCarbon API

 ### Prerequisites
 - Node JS